Ash Wednesday: Observing and non-observing denominations

+The faithful receive ashes during the celebration of the Mass in an Evangelical-Lutheran parish church.

 Ash Wednesday is observed by numerous denominations within Western Christianity.
 Latin Church Catholics, (Note: Not all Catholics observe Ash Wednesday.
 Eastern Catholic Churches, which do not count Holy Week as part of Lent, begin the penitential season on Clean Monday, the Monday before Ash Wednesday, and Latin Catholics who follow the Ambrosian Rite begin it on the First Sunday in Lent.
 Ashes are blessed and ceremonially distributed at the start of Lent in the Latin Church, the Maronite Church, and the Syro-Malabar Catholic Church.
 In the Ambrosian Rite, this is done at the end of the Sunday Mass or on the following day.)
 Lutherans, Anglicans, and Moravians observe it.
 Churches in the United Protestant tradition, such as the Church of North India, Church of South India, and United Church of Canada honour Ash Wednesday too.

 Some Baptists, many Methodists (including denominations aligned with the holiness movement such as Nazarenes and Wesleyans), many Radical Pietists such as the Evangelical Covenant Church, and some Conservative Anabaptists, including some Mennonites, observe Ash Wednesday.
 The Metropolitan Community Churches observe Ash Wednesday.
 Many Independent Catholics, and the Community of Christ also observe it.

 The Reformed churches have historically not observed Ash Wednesday, nor Lent in general, due to the Reformed regulative principle of worship.
 Since the mid-twentieth century, many churches in the Reformed tradition (including certain Congregationalist, Continental Reformed, and Presbyterian churches) do observe both Ash Wednesday and Lent such as the Church of Scotland, the Protestant Church of the Netherlands, the Swiss Reformed Church, the Presbyterian Church (USA), and the United Church of Christ.
 The Reformed Church in America, for example, describes Ash Wednesday as a day "focused on prayer, fasting, and repentance."
 The liturgy for Ash Wednesday thus contains the following "Invitation to Observe a Lenten Discipline" read by the presider:

 We begin this holy season by acknowledging our need for repentance and our need for the love and forgiveness shown to us in Jesus Christ.
 I invite you, therefore, in the name of Christ, to observe a Holy Lent, by self-examination and penitence, by prayer and fasting, by practicing works of love, and by reading and reflecting on God's Holy Word.

 The Eastern Orthodox Church does not, in general, observe Ash Wednesday.
 Instead, Orthodox Great Lent begins on Clean Monday and followed by Sad (Sorrowful) Wednesday.
 There are a relatively small number of Orthodox Christians who follow the Western Rite.
 These do observe Ash Wednesday, although often on a different day from the previously mentioned denominations, as its date is determined from the Orthodox calculation of Pascha, which may be as much as a month later than the Western observance of Easter.